-- CV 5.1.1 The hybrid system must be a LVS, T11.1 and T11.7 are applied for all hybrid system components. - CV 5.1.2 All electrical parts of the hybrid system except for ground terminals must be covered at least according to IPxxB when energized. - CV 5.1.3 The Hybrid Storage Container (HSC) is defined as the electric energy storage system, including the AIR and overcurrent protection, that is used in the hybrid powertrain. - CV 5.1.4 Moving energy into the HSC from a different electrical storage system is prohibited. - CV 5.1.5 A firewall, see T 4.8, must be present between the HSC and the fuel tank. - CV 5.1.6 The HSC must be positioned according to T 11.7.2, all other hybrid system components must be positioned within the surface envelope, see T 1.1.18.
+- CV 5.1.1 Hybrid System the hybrid storage container, motors and every part that is electrically connected to them. - CV 5.1.2 The hybrid system must be a LVS, T11.1 and T11.7 are applied for all hybrid system components. - CV 5.1.3 All electrical parts of the hybrid system except for ground terminals must be covered at least according to IPxxB when energized. - CV 5.1.4 Hybrid Storage Container (HSC) the electric energy storage system, including the AIR and overcurrent protection, that is used in the hybrid system. - CV 5.1.5 Moving energy into the Hybrid Storage Container (HSC) from a different electric storage system is prohibited during any dynamic event. - CV 5.1.6 A firewall, see T 4.8, must be present between the HSC and the fuel tank.